On the limit configuration of four species strongly competing systems: Introduction and setting of the problem

 In ecology, the competitive exclusion principle (also known as Gause's law) is the proposition that two (or more) species competing exactly for the same limiting resource cannot coexist at constant population values: if one specie has even the slightest advantage over another, the one with the advantage will dominate in the long term.
 This leads either to the extinction of the weaker competitors or to an evolutionary or behavioral shift toward a different ecological niche.
 The principle has been synthetized in the statement {\it complete competitors cannot coexist}.
 According to the competitive exclusion principle, many competing species cannot coexist under very strong competition, but when spatial movements are permitted more than one species can coexist thanks to the segregation of their habitats.
 For a theoretical discussion and some experimental results see \cite{gau,ha}.

-From a mathematical viewpoint the determination of the configuration of the habitat segregation for some populations is an interesting problem which can be modelled by an optimal (in a suitable sense) partition of a domain, for example in the papers \cite{ctv1,ctv2,ctv3,ctv4} the problem is studied modelling the interspecies competition with a large interaction term in an elliptic system of partial differential equations inspired by classical models in populations dynamics.
+From a mathematical viewpoint the determination of the configuration of the habitat segregation for some populations is an interesting problem which can be modelled by an optimal (in a suitable sense) partition of a domain, for example in the papers \cite{ctv1,ctv2,ctv3,ctv4,tt12} the problem is studied modelling the interspecies competition with a large interaction term in an elliptic system of partial differential equations inspired by classical models in populations dynamics.
 In \cite{bz,dwz} the problem is modelled as a Cauchy problem for a parabolic system of semilinear partial differential equations describing the dynamics of the densities of different species.
 Starting from the quoted papers we want to tackle the segregation problem of 4 species in a planar region.
 Note that in the evolution works, in particular \cite{dwz}, it is proved that some populations can vanish under the competition of other species, moreover in \cite{bz} the authors are able to estimate the number of the long-term surviving populations.

-Let \(D\subseteq\rdue\) be an open bounded, simply connected domain with smooth boundary $\pa D$ and consider the competition-diffusion system of \(k\) differential equations
+Let \(D\subseteq\erre^n\) be an open bounded, simply connected domain with smooth boundary $\pa D$ and consider the competition-diffusion system of \(k\) differential equations

-This system governs the steady states of \(k\) competing species coexisting in the same area \(D\).
-Any \(u_i\) represents a population density and the parameter \(\mu\) determines the interaction strength between the populations. \\ The datum \(\Phi=(\phi_1,...,\phi_k)\) is called {\it admissible} if
+This system governs the steady states of \(k\) competing species coexisting in the same domain \(D\).
+Any \(u_i\) represents a population density and the parameter \(\mu\) determines the interaction strength between the populations. \\ The datum \(\Phi=(\phi_1,...,\phi_k)\) is called {\bf admissible} if any function \(\phi_i\in H^{1/2}(\partial D)\) (for \(i=1,...,k\)) is nonnegative, positive in a nonempty arc, and such that \(\phi_i\cdot\phi_j=0\) a.e. in \(\partial D\) for \(i\neq j\). \\ Moreover, if \(n=2\), we will assume that \(\phi_i\in W^{1,\infty}(\pa D)\), that the sets \(\{\phi_i>0\}\) are nonempty, open connected arcs and that the function \(\sum_{i=1}^k\phi_i\) vanishes exactly in \(k\) points of \(\partial D\) (the endpoints of the \(\phi_i\)'s supports).\\ If \(\Phi\) is admissible, the existence of positive solutions of \eqref{diffeqk} for any positive \(\mu\) is proved in \cite{ctv2} using Leray-Schauder degree theory.
+The uniqueness is proved in \cite{wz}, using the sub- and super-solution method. \\ Let define the class of segregated densities